spacedust10/EDA-Spotify-Data/README.md

 ## Installation

-Follow any python installation guide with the jupyter notebook attachment you will also need approprite packages installed before you run the project like
+Follow any python installation guide with the jupyter notebook attachment.
+Also, you will also need approprite packages installed before you run the project like
  - numpy
  - pandas